-We do not believe we will need to raise additional funds in order to meet the expenditures required for operating our business prior to our initial business combination, other than funds which may be available from loans from our sponsor, its affiliates or members of our management team.
-However, if our estimates of the costs of identifying a target business, undertaking in-depth due diligence and negotiating an initial business combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate our business prior to our initial business combination.
-In order to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
-If we complete our initial business combination, we may repay such loaned amounts out of the proceeds of the trust account released to us.
-In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
-Up to \$2,000,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$1.50 per warrant at the option of the lender.
-The warrants would be identical to the private placement warrants.
-The terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
-Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor, its affiliates or our management team as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+We do not believe we will need to raise additional funds in order to meet the expenditures required for operating our business prior to our Initial Business Combination, other than funds which may be available from loans from our sponsor, its affiliates or members of our management team.
+However, if our estimates of the costs of identifying a target business, undertaking in-depth due diligence and negotiating an Initial Business Combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate our business prior to our Initial Business Combination.
+In order to fund working capital deficiencies or finance transaction costs in connection with an intended Initial Business Combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
+If we complete our Initial Business Combination, we may repay such loaned amounts out of the proceeds of the trust account released to us.
+In the event that our Initial Business Combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
+As reported in Form 8-K filed on August 5, 2022, on August 1, 2022 the Company entered into a non-interest bearing, non-convertible promissory note to borrow up to \$2,000,0000 to fund such working capital needs.
+Borrowings are at the request of the Company and the discretion of the sponsor.
+The terms of the promissory note provide a waiver against any and all rights to seek access to funds in our trust account.